-- Privacy Notices are in place which are concise, transparent, intelligible and easily accessible, free of charge, that are written in clear and plain language, particularly if aimed at children. - We keep a record of how we use personal data to demonstrate compliance with the need for accountability and transparency.
+- Providing privacy notices which are concise, transparent, intelligible and easily accessible, free of charge, that are written in clear and plain language. - Keeping a record of how we use personal data to demonstrate compliance with the need for accountability and transparency.